ToniWonKanobi/theoveranalyzed.net/posts/2015/2/3/my-take-on-net-neutrality.md

 I'm no economist, but there are likely plenty of other, perhaps more significant stories about the pitfalls of increased government regulation that a [DuckDuckGo search][duckduckgo] would outline.

-# That Being Said
+### That Being Said

 The elephant in the room here is actually the [elephants][wikipedia 3]) themselves.
 Conservatives have unsurprisingly been preaching examples (some more nebulous than others) of "Big Government intervention stifling technology and competition."
-One very recent topic of contention between conservatives and liberals concerns [Network Neutrality][wikipedia 4].
+One very recent topic of contention between conservatives and liberals is [Net Neutrality][wikipedia 4].

 "Net Neutrality" is a term loosely defining a set of principles that govern how people connect to and use the internet: